xieyuheng/inet-lisp-st/README.md

 the type system of this model of computation.

-We use a lisp-like meta language to build interaction nets. lisp-like syntax help us to keep the design simple and the syntax flexible.
+We use a lisp-like meta language to build interaction nets. lisp-like syntax helps us to keep the design flexible and the implementation simple.

 And we program with interaction nets directly first, compiling more conventional functional programs